ByAUJay

 1. Transaction Ordering & Inclusion Controls

-- Fair Sequencing Protocols: Implement protocols like Fair Sequencing Service (FSS) to randomize transaction order.
+- Fair Sequencing Protocols: Consider using protocols like the Fair Sequencing Service (FSS) to shuffle up the order of transactions.

-- Commit-Reveal Schemes: Use commit-reveal schemes to hide transaction intentions until inclusion.
+- Commit-Reveal Schemes: Try out commit-reveal schemes to keep your transaction plans under wraps until they're included.

-- Time-Weighted Randomization: Randomize transaction inclusion based on timestamps or nonces.
+- Time-Weighted Randomization: Mix up transaction inclusion by using timestamps or nonces for some randomness.

 2. Protocol-Level Countermeasures

-- MEV-Resistant AMMs: Employ constant sum or hybrid AMMs to reduce arbitrage opportunities.
+- MEV-Resistant AMMs: You can use constant sum or hybrid AMMs to help cut down on those pesky arbitrage opportunities.

-- Price Impact Caps: Limit slippage and price impact to reduce arbitrage profit margins.
+- Price Impact Caps: It's a smart move to set limits on slippage and price impact to keep those arbitrage profit margins in check.

 3. Incentive Alignment & Economic Disincentives